webblepebbles/MetalRendder/README.md

 - Can fall back to OpenGL if Metal fails.
 - Client-side only.

-## Contributors
-This mod not solely made by me.
-All Objective C++ code was made by SkaterKurtKool.
-Hes rlly amazing :DDDD.
-I only do Java so he was like rlly helpful. he made all the C stuff.

 ## Install
 1. Install Fabric Loader.
 2. Install Sodium.